QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 ## Updating software in TemplateVMs

-The recommended way to update your TemplateVMs is to use the **Qubes Update** tool.
+The recommended way to update your TemplateVMs is to use the **PedOS Update** tool.
 By default, the icon for this tool will appear in your Notification Area when updates are available.
 Simply click on it and follow the guided steps.
 If you wish to open this tool directly, you can find it in the System Tools area of the Applications menu.

 You can also update TemplateVMs individually.
-In the Qube Manager, select the desired TemplateVM, then click **Update qube**.
+In the PedOS VM Manager, select the desired TemplateVM, then click **Update PedOS VM**.
 Advanced users can execute the standard update command for that operating system from the command line, e.g. `dnf update` in Fedora and `apt-get update` in Debian.